holguinj/puppet-docs/source/puppet/3/reference/ssl_move_me.markdown

     * Web SSL certificates contain a list of domain names that are allowed to present that certificate.
 The web browser automatically checks for the domain name it contacted in that list.
 If it isn't included, the browser can refuse to let the user continue.
     * Certificates also list the name of the organization that was issued the certificate, and web browsers present that name to the user.
 (Usually behind a little padlock icon.)
 If the user checks that organization name and doesn't believe that it matches the rightful operator of the website they think they're visiting, they may choose to distrust and bail.
     * A website may ask for sensitive information that the user is only willing to share with certain trusted parties.
 If the user checks the organization name in the certificate and doesn't wish to share that information with that organization, they may decide not to provide it.
-* If client authorization was requested and accepted, the server also has metadata about the client.
+* If client authentication was requested and accepted, the server also has metadata about the client.
 In a reversal of the last point, the server can use that metadata to authorize the client.
-For example, it may apply extra protection to certain resources and decide that only clients with certain highly-trusted certificates can access them.
-This could be done by maintaining a list of allowed client names, or by looking for a certain token that was embedded in the client's certificate at the time that it was signed.
+For example, it may protect certain resources by only allowing certain clients to access them.
+This could be done by maintaining a list of allowed client names, or by looking for some token that was embedded in the client's certificate when it was signed.

 HTTPS
 -----

+SSL is a relatively generic protocol, with no real opinion about the kind of data that is sent across it.
+This means it is rarely used directly; instead, it's usually used to wrap a more specific protocol, like HTTP or SMTP.

+HTTPS is a method for wrapping the common HTTP protocol in SSL.
+The entire protocol is wrapped, including headers; this means that even URLs, parameters, and POST data will be encrypted.

+On the web, the usual convention is to use port 443 for HTTPS.
+(Puppet generally uses port 8140, since its traffic doesn't really resemble web traffic.)

+### Terminating SSL, and Information in Headers

+Most applications that use HTTPS for communication are split into layers.
+Request handling will be dedicated to a dedicated web server